 See also set datafile commentschars (p.
-118) for specifying comment characters in data files.
-Note that if a comment line ends in '\' then the subsequent line is also treated as a comment.
+117) for specifying a comment character for data files.

 Coordinates

 The commands set arrow, set key, set label and set object allow you to draw something at an arbitrary position on the graph.
 This position is specified by the syntax: